 According to the National Center for Health Workforce Analysis in 2030, the minimum number of nurses needed will be around 3.6 million.
 This is a significant jump from the 2.8 million needed in 2017.
 The shortage is expected to be widespread nationwide with few states unaffected.
 The most affected states include California, Texas, New Jersey, and Alaska while Florida, New York, Ohio, Virginia, and Wyoming are expected to have a surplus of nurses.

 California comes out on the bottom with the most significant deficit of available nurses at nearly 45,000.
-The next deficit is Texas at only 15,900, almost three times smaller than the shortage of California.
-California is also one of the only states with no plans to join the NLC (nurse licensure compact) a multi-state agreement that allows cross-border practice through an NLC multi-state license.
-There’s much speculation that this is because of California being one of the most expensive and complicated states to obtain a license.
+The next deficit is Texas at only 15,900, almost three times smaller than the shortage in California.
+California is also one of the only states with no plans to join the NLC (Nurse Licensure Compact) a multi-state agreement that allows cross-border practice through an NLC multi-state license.
+There’s much speculation that this is because California is one of the most expensive and complicated states to obtain a license.
 Historically shortages have changed the minds of legislators when it comes to the NLC, but these can take years to pass.
-Texas and South Carolina both have deficits over 10,000 but are both in the NLC so nurses from other states can fill the vacant positions easier.
+Texas and South Carolina both have deficits of over 10,000 but are both in the NLC so nurses from other states can fill the vacant positions easier.
 New Jersey also has a predicted shortage of over 10,000 and has recently passed legislation and is awaiting a Governor’s signature.

 California is expected to add over 100,000 nursing jobs by 2030.
 Texas is projected to add around 88,000 and Florida 69,400.
 These numbers don’t add up to the increase in nurses available planned for 2030.
-For Florida, there are not enough jobs opening for the nurses and California not enough nurses for the available jobs.
+In Florida, there are not enough jobs opening for nurses and California does not have enough nurses for the available jobs.
 With the shortages, hospitals may find themselves in competition, trying to attract nurses from other states to travel to their state.
-States in surplus nurses might be the ones to find themselves in highly competitive job hunts.
+States with surplus nurses might be the ones to find themselves in highly competitive job hunts.
 Let’s see which states have the highest and lowest wages according to the Bureau of Labor Statistics.

 As of right now, there are currently 31 compact states soon to grow to 34.
 Moreover, as the benefits become more and more apparent, we expect that number to grow, and this probable crisis will someday sound more like an alarmist theory.